 - brother(s),

 - sister(s),

 - half-brother(s) and half-sister(s),

 - step-brother(s) and step-sister(s).

 Read all of the statements in all sections carefully.

-By clicking the "Complete and return to application" button, you certify that you, the principal applicant;
+By clicking the "Complete and return to application" button, you certify that

 - you fully understand the questions asked and - the information you provided is complete, truthful, and correct